There is a follow-on to this article: Which Rear Bicycle Lights Should I Use? Check it out once you’re done here.

 Please note, what follows in this section applies to the general consumer.
 There are some very smart and capable people out there in the world who can build their own custom lighting systems from scratch.
 For those people, none of what I’m saying just below applies.

 I see some people with ebikes fixating on using lights that wire into their existing ebike main battery or controller system.
-This is not a lighting quality decision, its a convenience decision where the rider is trying to consolidate his or her recharge efforts.
+This is not a lighting quality decision, its a convenience decision where the rider is trying to consolidate his or her recharge efforts (I classify dynamo hubs and similar systems that provide real-time power generation in this same league).
 I think this focuses on the wrong thing: convenience rather than safety.

 I prize a proper beam pattern more highly than I do charging convenience.
 After all the point of lights is their output, which might just keep me alive and un-maimed.
 Everything else is a distant second.

-Going that route also means the number of choices available goes way down.
+Going that hardwired/generator route also means the number of beam choices goes way down.
 Maybe to only one option.
-Not only that, it means wires.
+And typically it means wires.
 Wires running from the front light, wires running to the back.
 Ebikes can be a maze of wires and zipties as it is.
 I’m not making that any worse with more wires.

 Most often, people ask “what light should I buy?
 Singular.
-I have given up on finding one single bike light to completely light up whats in front of me.
+As noted earlier I have given up on finding one single bike light to completely light up whats in front of me.

 And believe me, I’ve tried: